Ethics Sheet for Automatic Emotion Recognition and Sentiment Analysis: Main Sheet (version 1.0)

 \subsection{Modalities and Scope}

-\textbf{Modalities:} Work on AER has used a number of modalities (sources of input), including:\\[-20pt] \begin{itemize} \item Facial expressions, gait, proprioceptive data (movement of body), gestures \item Skin and bood conductance, blood flow, respiration, infrared emanations \item Force of touch, haptic data (from sensors of force) \item Speech, language (esp. written text, emoticons, emojis) \end{itemize} All of these modalities come with benefits, potential harms, and ethical considerations.\\[5pt] \textbf{Scope:} This sheet will focus on AER from written text and AER in Natural Language Processing (NLP), but many of the considerations apply broadly to various modalities and AER in Computer Vision as well.
-Several considerations apply to AER in general (regardless of modality).
+\textbf{Modalities:} Work on AER has used a number of modalities (sources of input), including:\\[-20pt] \begin{itemize} \item Facial expressions, gait, proprioceptive data (movement of body), gestures \item Skin and blood conductance, blood flow, respiration, infrared emanations \item Force of touch, haptic data (from sensors of force) \item Speech, language (esp. written text, emoticons, emojis) \end{itemize} All of these modalities come with benefits, potential harms, and ethical considerations.\\[5pt] \textbf{Scope:} This sheet will focus on AER from written text and AER in Natural Language Processing (NLP), but several of the listed considerations apply to AER in general (regardless of modality, and regardless of field such as NLP or Computer Vision).